ryanvflannery/JumpKnight/README.md

 *Platformer Video Game*

-JumpKnight is a beginner-friendly 2D platformer where players guide a brave knight through a series of simple yet engaging obstacles.
+JumpKnight is a beginner friendly 2D platformer where players guide a brave knight through a series of simple yet engaging obstacles.
 With smooth animations, basic enemy interactions, and responsive controls, this project provides a solid foundation for platformer gameplay.
 Created as an exploration of 2D game design, JumpKnight showcases core mechanics and offers a fun, accessible experience.

 ---